Ouachita Parish Profile

 How We Reach Them:

-4-H Clubs, school enrichment, field days, publications, newsletters, news articles, television, class series, demonstrations, school/community gardens, social media, website, special events, workshops, coalition meetings, and virtual programs.
+4-H Clubs, school enrichment, field days, publications, newsletters, news articles, television, class series, demonstrations, school/community gardens, social media, website, special events, workshops, coalition meetings, virtual programs, and PSE changes.

 Expanding Our Efforts:

-402 volunteers from 4-H, Master Gardeners, FCS and Healthy Communities.
+255 volunteers from 4-H, Master Gardeners, Nutrition and Community Health, Healthy Communities and Horticulture.

 Parish Facts: